g3co/ticket-sorter/README.md

 `[f:A:PointА] [t:B:PointB]`

 Each anchor contains 3 entities.
-Destination f(from) or t(to), unique name A and B for destination, and name for replacement, separated by ":" key.
+Destination f(from) or t(to), unique place name A and B, and name for replacement PointА and PointB, separated by ":" key.

 For example:
 ```